MakeSchool/vision/README.md

 development in hopes of developing our students into successful adults and engaged citizens.
 In the near term, we are focused on the following areas:

-Consent culture: Issues around sexual harassment and assault are rampant across college campuses and the tech industry, and deeply important to fix to ensure gender equality.
+- **Consent culture**: Issues around sexual harassment and assault are rampant across college campuses and the tech industry, and deeply important to fix to ensure gender equality.
 Cultural norms and media propagate an unhealthy culture around dating and sex, especially when involving substances.
 We hold a responsibility to our students to ensure a safe environment for all genders.
   We are approaching this through a combination of preventative education around these issues, endorsement of consent culture, and systems for reporting.
 We don’t feel Title IX regulations do a good enough job of preventing incidents or educating students.
 We plan to share educational content we develop to help other institutions reshape culture around consent.

-Mental health: Today’s youth are experiencing greater mental health challenges.
+- **Mental health**: Today’s youth are experiencing greater mental health challenges.
 These challenges often correlate with inconsistent or poor academic performance and are often stigmatized.
 We integrate workshops around mental health into our education aiming to reduce stigma and introduce toolsets to help students manage their psychology.
 Our coaching program helps identify and support students going through internal challenges.
 We offer heavily subsidized mental health and therapy consultations - which nearly one-third of our students take advantage of - in addition to escalation paths for severe issues

-Character development: We’ve deeply integrated character development into our education to better prepare students for their careers and broader lives.
+- **Character development**: We’ve deeply integrated character development into our education to better prepare students for their careers and broader lives.
 Students learn about professionalism, thoughtful communication, empathy, willpower, mindfulness and honesty.
 Students are encouraged to practice skills through interacting with their peers and the broader community.
 We hope to build a community where people share their stories, feel less alone, plan personal-growth actions and hold each other accountable.

-Diversity, inclusion, and community: Our students come from all around the US (soon all around the world) and from all walks of life.
+- **Diversity, inclusion, and community**: Our students come from all around the US (soon all around the world) and from all walks of life.
 Ensuring a culture that promotes diversity and is inclusive of all backgrounds and ways of thinking is essential to building a creative and safe environment where students can grow.
 We establish cultural norms and emphasize these values during orientation and recurrently throughout the year.
 We help students understand their biases and emphasize the mission and values that unite us all.

-Student life in an urban campus: We’re building our campus to be integrated into San Francisco, a city in the midst of a modern renaissance.
+- **Student life in an urban campus**: We’re building our campus to be integrated into San Francisco, a city in the midst of a modern renaissance.
 San Francisco has been leading both a software-driven economic revolution and a counter-culture driven social revolution over the past decades.
 The cities booming growth is not without challenges, rising inequality, exorbitant cost of living, and growing segregation.
 We feel such an environment - rather than a discrete campus - is ripe for learning how to be an engaged citizen.
 Students commute through the city from their dorms to our school, finding opportunities to engage with the surrounding community.
 Students have access to tech industry events, academic lectures, and arts & culture shows that take place every night across the city.
 Students will take classes on politics and ethics, helping them understand their place in a larger ecosystem.
 We plan to increase expectations for students to be civically engaged, through volunteer opportunities and by building software to help power civic initiatives run by city government and local organizations.

 Make School Character Development Podcast: [make.sc/podcast](http://www.make.sc/podcast)